-Whether training or during an emergency response, the incumbent is involved in long periods of time carrying, handling, and operating specialized equipment while wearing personal protective equipment and self-contained breathing apparatus (SCBA).
+Whether training or during an emergency response, the incumbent is involved in long periods of time carrying, handling, and operating specialized equipment while wearing personal protective equipment and SCBA.
 This training is physically demanding and takes place approximately one full day per month.